CanglongCl/International-Economics-and-Finance/3 Comparative Advantage and the Gains from Trade.md

 ## Adam Smith and The Wealth of Nations

 Smith published his great work in 1776: *An Inquiry into the Nature and Causes of the Wealth of Nations*.
 He criticized the dominant school of thought, called **mercantilism**`重商主义`

 - Mercantilism is sometimes called the politics and economics of nation building.
-- Mercantilists favored exports because they earned gold for a nation; they discouraged imports because they cost a nation its gold.
+- Mercantilists ==favored exports== because they earned gold for a nation; they discouraged imports because they cost a nation its gold.
 - Gold could be used to pay for armies and navies.

 Smith’s arguments against mercantilism: